Looking back over the year and seeing how the diesel engine has changed we thought we would dust off our crystal ball and try to look into the future.

 Perhaps one phenomenon is the coincidence of harsher emission standards and the 'talk' of global warming nicely being introduced around uncertainties of world oil supplies, around the very late 1990's.
 The emission requirements effectively meant that common rail injection was the only option for engine builders to use to meet the stringent emissions figures.

-Diesel engines COULD of taken a VERY different route.
+Diesel engines COULD have taken a VERY different route.

 The 'leaps' towards cleaner, more environmentally friendly diesel engine technology virtually rendered the modern engine to be fossil fuel only.